-This functionality is in preview.
-We do not recommend use in production.
+This functionality is in preview, it’s not recommend using with production workloads.

-The ANOMALYDETECTION operator can be used to detect anomalies in event streams.
+The AnomalyDetection operator is used to detect different types of anomalies in event streams.
 For example, a slow decrease in free memory over a long time can be indicative of a memory leak, or the number of web service requests that are stable in a range might dramatically increase or decrease.

 ANOMALYDETECTION(<scalar_expression>) OVER ([PARTITION BY <partition key>] LIMIT DURATION(<unit>, <length>) [WHEN boolean_expression])

-The scalar expression over which the anomaly detection would be performed.
-It is an expression of float or bigint type that returns a single (scalar) value.
-The wildcard expression \* is not allowed. scalar_expression cannot contain other analytic functions or external functions.
+scalar_expression - The scalar expression over which the anomaly detection is performed.
+Allowed values for this parameter include Float or Bigint data types that return a single (scalar) value.
+The wildcard expression \* is not allowed.
+Scalar expression cannot contain other analytic functions or external functions.

 PARTITION BY <partition key>clause divides the learning and training across separate partitions.
 In other words, a separate model would be used per value of

 <partition key>and only events with that value would be used for learning and training in that model.
 For example, the following query trains and scores a reading against other readings of the same sensor only: